10 things you didn’t know about Bangkok

 According to the World Meteorological Organisation, Bangkok is the world’s hottest city.
 The average air temperature throughout the year is 28 degrees centigrade, but this jumps to a sticky 34 degrees between the months of March and May.
 That would explain the sweat stains!

 The best time to visit Bangkok is between November and February when the city enjoys cooler temperatures and blue skies.
-The only problem is everyone else has the same idea.4The King’s Anthem is Played before movies and cultural performances
+The only problem is everyone else has the same idea.4The King’s Anthem is Played before movies and cultural performances0

 We have already told you about the twice daily recital of the Thai National Anthem that happens at 08:00 and 18:00 in public places, but we didn’t inform you that before a movie, play or cultural performance the King’s Anthem is played and everyone must stand out of respect.
-Not to do so is very bad manners but it is also illegal – more information regarding laws to come.5Funny Old Laws
+Not to do so is very bad manners but it is also illegal – more information regarding laws to come.5Funny Old Laws0